HarshitSohaney/about-privacy-extension/README.md

 # about:privacy extension
 Firefox extension to see a website's intentions to protect a user's privacy.
 This is done by displaying the website's **robots.txt** file and if the site disallows common crawlers like gptbot, googlebot, etc. from scraping the site.
-Additionally, the extension also shows if a website respects GPC (global privacy control)[https://privacycg.github.io/gpc-spec/].
+Additionally, the extension also shows if a website respects GPC ([global privacy control](https://privacycg.github.io/gpc-spec/)).

 ## Installation